scottgriv/PRG-Personal-Repository-Guidelines/guidelines/readme_guidelines.md

 ### Footer Icon

 - The footer icon  should contain a image of your application's icon (never a banner) for all tier projects.
-- The footer icon should also be a centered clickable link to your project's repositories main branch (never a website).
+- The footer icon should also be a centered clickable image link o your personal website or GitHub profile.
 - Above the footer icon, you should include a [divider](#divider) to separate the footer icon from the rest of the `README`.
     - e.g. `---------------`
 - See the [bottom of this project README](../README.md#credits) for an example.